 - 1 Samuel: Samuel, the last judge and a prophet, reluctantly anoints a king at the behest of the people.
 Stories about the first king, Saul. and his rivalry with David. - 2 Samuel: The story of King David.
-The rich Court History tells of his adulterous affair with Bathsheba and the revolt of his son Absalom. - I Kings: Relates David's final years, and the reign of David's son Solomon who builds a tribes to form the kingdom of Israel, leaving 2 southern tribes as the kingdom of Judah.
+The rich Court History tells of his adulterous affair with Bathsheba and the revolt of his son Absalom. - I Kings: Relates David's final years, and the reign of David's son Solomon who builds a

+Temple to God in Jerusalem.
+Succession of the ten northern tribes to form the kingdom of Israel, leaving 2 southern tribes as the kingdom of Judah.
 The prophet Elijah zealously promotes Yahwism in the north and comes into conflict with King Ahab.